zbtolon/get-support/servicessupport.md

 Third-party services are provided by vendors outside of IBM.
 These services are provided by individual software entities, IBM Business Partners, or independent software vendors (ISV).

 Support for third-party services is provided by the service provider.
 If the root cause analysis determines that the issue is a defect in a third-party service, IBM isn't required to provide a fix.
 However, IBM shares analysis with the third-party service provider, if needed, and can work through Marketplace with the third-party service to help solve the issue.

+### Bitnami helm charts
+{: #s-bitnami}

+Offerings provided by Bitnami are available in the {{site.data.keyword.cloud_notm}} catalog, and you manage the deployment and configuration on your own compute.
+Support for this third-party service is provided by Bitnami.
+IBM isn't required to provide a fix for defects in a third-party service.
+Any issues that require a support case are opened in the [Bitnami charts GitHub repo](https://github.com/bitnami/charts/issues){: external}.
+To view all available Bitnami offerings, go to the catalog, and then select the **Bitnami** provider filter.

 ## Open source or community service
 {: #s-services-osorcomserv}